Pedal laceration: Competition for space

-In marine hard substrate environments, space is frequently a vital and limiting resource.
+In marine hard-substrate environments, space is frequently a vital and limiting resource.
 High densities can lead to crowding, which may trigger asexual reproduction as a means of survival in such conditions.

 Food availability

 Anemones that are well-fed may dedicate more energy to reproductive processes.
 On the other hand, a lack of food or restricted resources can either prevent laceration or, in certain cases, trigger it as a method of survival.
 For instance, research indicates that starvation can lead to higher rates of asexual reproduction in species such as Anthopleura elegantissima and Aiptasia geton comatus.
-Moreover, the presence of zooxanthellae has been found to promote pedal laceration during times of starvation (5).
+Moreover, the presence of zooxanthellae has been found to promote pedal laceration during times of starvation.
 Additionally, the pedal laceration observed in Metridium senile has been linked to the availability of zooplankton.

 Feeding rates

-The feeding rates did not have a notable impact on the pedal laceration rate in Aiptasia pulchella.
-In contrast, other species, like Haliplanella luciae, have demonstrated that feeding rates can directly affect asexual reproduction.
+Feeding rates do not have a notable impact on the pedal laceration rate in Aiptasia pulchella.
+In contrast, other species, such as Haliplanella luciae, have demonstrated that feeding rates can directly affect asexual reproduction.